amosmuthomi-tech/Amos-Muthomi/README.md

 ---

 ## 🚀 My Journey
+## 🚀 My Journey

+I started my career exploring **Machine Learning** and **AI projects** — from building spam classifiers to language translators.
+But along the way, I realized something powerful:

+> **Business leaders don’t just need predictions.
+They need clarity.**

+That realization pushed me to focus on **Analytics** and **Business Intelligence**, where data becomes a tool for smarter decisions.

+Now, my daily work revolves around:

+- 🧹 Cleaning and preparing messy data for analysis
+- 📊 Designing **Power BI dashboards** that go beyond visuals to answer real business questions
+- 💾 Writing **SQL queries** and **Python scripts** to dig deeper into hidden insights
+- 📈 Using **Power BI** and **Excel** to track KPIs, automate reporting, and forecast performance
+- 🧠 Communicating insights in a way that sparks **action**, not just observation

-From my foundation in **Economics and Statistics** to advanced analytics and AI, I’ve developed a unique blend of skills across research, engineering, and business intelligence.
+From my foundation in **Economics and Statistics** to advanced skills in **Data Science**, **Machine Learning**, and **Cloud Analytics**, I’ve developed a unique blend of research, engineering, and business expertise.

-I’ve learned that organizations don’t just need reports — they need **clarity**, **context**, and **confidence** to act on data.
+> Organizations don’t just need reports — they need **clarity**, **context**, and **confidence** to act on data.

-Today, I specialize in:
-- 🧱 Building automated **data pipelines and cloud architectures**
-- 🤖 Developing **machine learning and forecasting models**
-- 📊 Creating **Power BI dashboards** that drive real-time decisions
-- 🧮 Leading **policy and performance analytics** projects
-- 🧠 Coaching teams to embrace **data-driven transformation**
+### 🧩 What I Specialize In
+- Data Science & Machine Learning
+- Business Intelligence & Data Visualization
+- Data Engineering & Automation
+- Forecasting & Predictive Analytics
+- Policy & Performance Analytics

+💡 **Mission:** Transform raw data into actionable clarity — empowering leaders to make decisions with insight, not instinct.

 ---